fillol/chronicle-sniffer/readme.md

     4. Run `terraform apply`.
 Alternatively, manually deploy a new revision in the Cloud Run console pointing to the new image tag.
 *   **Updating the Sniffer**:
     1. Modify `sniffer_entrypoint.sh` or the sniffer `Dockerfile`.
-    2. Rebuild and push the sniffer Docker image.
+    2. Rebuild and push the sniffer Docker image (e.g., to Docker Hub or your Artifact Registry).
-    3. Update the image reference on the host running the sniffer and restart.
+    3. Update the image reference (`var.sniffer_image_uri` in `terraform.tfvars` if the test VM pulls it, and on any actual on-prem hosts) and restart the sniffer containers.
 *   **Scaling**:
     *   **Cloud Run Processor**: Adjust `cloud_run_memory`, `cloud_run_cpu`, and `max_instance_count` (via Terraform or Cloud Run console) for desired throughput.
     *   **Pub/Sub**: Modify subscription retry policies if needed.
 *   **Common Issues & Debugging**:
     *   **Sniffer not uploading/publishing**: Check sniffer container logs.
-Verify SA key validity and permissions.
+Verify SA key validity and permissions (especially Pub/Sub publisher role for the sniffer's SA).
     *   **Pub/Sub messages in DLQ or high unacked count**: Inspect Cloud Run processor logs.
 This usually points to issues in the processing scripts or GCS permissions for the Cloud Run SA.
     *   **UDM Conversion Errors**: Examine `json2udm_cloud.py stderr` messages in Cloud Run logs.
 Test locally with problematic JSON if possible.
     *   **Terraform Apply Failures**: Read Terraform error messages.
 Validate `terraform.tfvars`.
-Ensure `gcloud` user has permissions.
+Ensure `gcloud` user has permissions to create/modify all resources.
     *   **Dashboard Widgets Empty/Erroring**:
-        *   Verify Log-Based Metrics are correctly defined in `terraform/main.tf` and are active in Cloud Monitoring.
+        *   Verify Log-Based Metrics are correctly defined in `terraform/main.tf` and are active in Cloud Monitoring (Metrics Management).
-        *   Check if logs matching the LBM filters are being generated.
+        *   Check if logs matching the LBM filters are being generated by the sniffer or processor.
-        *   Use Metrics Explorer in Cloud Monitoring to test the MQL queries or inspect the raw metric data.
+        *   Use Metrics Explorer in Cloud Monitoring to test the MQL queries or inspect the raw metric data for your custom LBMs.
         *   Ensure variable names in the dashboard JSON (`${cloud_run_processor_service_name}`, etc.) match those passed by the `templatefile` function in `terraform/main.tf`.

 ---